kubernetes-retired/external-storage/efs/README.md

 # efs-provisioner

+## Prerequisites
+* An IAM user assigned the AmazonElasticFileSystemReadOnlyAccess policy (or better)
+* An EFS file system in your cluster's region
+* [Mount targets](http://docs.aws.amazon.com/efs/latest/ug/accessing-fs.html) and [security groups](http://docs.aws.amazon.com/efs/latest/ug/accessing-fs-create-security-groups.html) such that any node (in any zone in the cluster's region) can mount the EFS file system by its [File system DNS name](http://docs.aws.amazon.com/efs/latest/ug/mounting-fs-mount-cmd-dns-name.html)

 ## Deployment

 Create a configmap containing the [**File system ID**](http://docs.aws.amazon.com/efs/latest/ug/gs-step-two-create-efs-resources.html) and Amazon EC2 region of the EFS file system you wish to provision NFS PVs from, plus the name of the provisioner, which administrators will specify in the `provisioner` field of their `StorageClass(es)`, e.g. `provisioner: example.com/aws-efs`.